 Simple Comparison Table Infographic Templates

-If you want to compare the pricing points between different products, services or subscriptions you offer (or between you and your competitors!), you can use these two pricing comparison charts:
+If you want to compare the pricing points between different products, services or subscriptions you offer (or between you and your competitors!), you can use a side by side comparison template:

 comparison infographic product subscription pricing comparison chart template